 Getting to Koh Libong

 The easiest way to get to Koh Libong is to fly from Bangkok to Trang with either Nok Air, Lion Thai or Air Asia.
-From there you can head straight to Had Yao pier by minibus or private taxi, or you can take our advice and spend a night in Trang town to sample the fantastic local dim sum and roast pork there.
+From there you can head straight to Had Yao Pier by minibus or private taxi, or you can take our advice and spend a night in Trang town to sample the fantastic local dim sum and roast pork there.

 If you’re looking for a clean, budget-friendly option for Trang town, then we suggest you check out Ban Ao Thong next to the Night Market.
-Rooms start at 800 baht a night with airconditioning and a hot shower.
-They have just opened a wine cafe downstairs serving pretty good Thai food and Western pasta dishes.
+Rooms start at 800 baht a night with air conditioning and a hot shower.
+They have just opened a wine café downstairs serving pretty good Thai food and Western pasta dishes.

 For your plane, bus, train and boat tickets in, you can use this link for secure, hassle free booking: https://12go.asia/?z=3070744